The Horsemen's Benevolent and Protective Association of Ontario

 - Members are mailed ballots for the Election of the Board of Directors.
-Elections take place every three years, normally in August/September with the next election taking place in 2012.
+Elections take place every three years, normally in August/September.

-- Each of association’s backstretch offices has the following publications available for members to review – the Thoroughbred Times, The Blood-Horse, and the Daily Racing Form.
+- Each of association’s backstretch offices has the following publications available for members to review – Blood-Horse and the Daily Racing Form (Only on Race days).

-- Each of the association’s backstretch offices usually have the following publications available for pick up – The Canadian Thoroughbred Magazine, Down The Stretch Newspaper, The Horsemen’s Journal, HBPA of Ontario – Newsletter, LongRun Newsletter, Equine Guelph Newsletter, Canadian Horse Racing Hall of Fame Newsletter, Racetrack Chaplaincy Newsletter.
+- Each of the association’s backstretch offices usually have the following publications available for pick up – Down The Stretch Newspaper, The Horsemen’s Journal, LongRun Newsletter, and Racetrack Chaplaincy Newsletter.

 Employee Assistance Program